Tuesday, November 14, 2006

 Observing Respect.
 The seemingly chaotic traffic that worked because of faith and mutual respect that drivers have for one another.
 Hanoi has 4 million residents and 2 million motor scooters (the primary form of transportation), yet there are no official rules of the road and few traffic signals.
 They co-coexist alongside bicyclists, bus drivers, automobile drivers and rickshaws.
 Saigon’s numbers are twice that of Hanoi.

 Reading The Good Earth by Pearl Buck.
 It is the story of a Chinese rice farmer during the early twentieth century.
-As we traveled thru rice farms en route to Halong Bay, I was connecting with the people via the characters in this Nobel Prize winning novel.
+As we traveled thru rice farms en route to Halong Bay (next to the Chinese border) , I was connecting with the people via the characters in this Nobel Prize winning novel.

 Fr Leo Booth.
 His enthusiasm was unstoppable.
 He led us in prayer and meditation each morning and ended our day with reflection and prayer.
 He insisted all our hotels had saunas, Jacuzzis, and steam rooms.
 He loves life.